techidaily/site-android-unlock/source/_posts/remove-the-lock-screen-fingerprint-of-your-meizu-21-by-drfone-android.md

 >  If you click on a link and make a purchase, I may receive a commission at no extra cost to you.
 >

-## Useful Methods to Bypass Fingerprint Lock

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/RCYs8keh-Vs?si=uDC28-9yh-k6HLj4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/lxv4NM-89CU?si=Uj5rOkhrwZ_6QIuW" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Useful Methods to Bypass Fingerprint Lock

 ### 1\.
 Restart your Phone